majso/weather_station/README.md

 ## Overview

 This project aims to build a weather station using the RP2030 microcontroller.
 The current version includes basic functionality for sensor initialization and data reading.
-This is an early version, not functional,features are still being developed.
+This is an early version, not functional, features are still being developed.

 ## Planned Features